-- 4) Scenario D Dedicated Power Plant: Directly connected power plant(s) supply all their net electricity generated to activities in the baseline, in the project, or associated with leakage.
-Unlike shared power plants in supply Scenario C, dedicated power plants do not supply electricity to other consumers.
-The project description indicates that dedicated power plant(s) supply electricity (including the sub-scenario), depicts the electricity system configuration, and describes operations.
-One of the following sub-scenarios applies: - a) Scenario D1 Off-grid: The electricity consumer is directly connected to the power plant and there is no connection to a regional or national grid. - b) Scenario D2 Back-up Generation: The electricity consumer is connected to both the national or regional grid (Scenario A or B) and directly connected power plant(s).
+- 4) Scenario D Dedicated Power Plant(s): Directly connected power plants supply all their net electricity generated to activities in the baseline, in the project, or associated with leakage.
+Unlike shared power plants in Scenario C, dedicated power plants do not supply electricity to other consumers.
+The project description must indicate that dedicated power plants supply electricity (including which sub-scenario), depict the electricity system configuration, and describe operations.
+One of the following sub-scenarios applies: - a) Scenario D1 Off-grid:5 The electricity consumer is directly connected to the power plant and there is no connection to a regional or national grid. - b) Scenario D2 Back-up Generation: The electricity consumer is connected to both the national or regional grid (Scenario A or B) and directly connected power plants.
 The connection to the national or regional grid is metered.
 The power plant supplies all its net electricity generation to the electricity consumer as a "back-up" to grid electricity.